 Capitalist free enterprise has created many good things.
 It has created huge industries that provide lots of goods for many people.
 It sponsors technological research.
 It built railroads, canals, cars and airplanes.
 It built newspapers, radios, TVs and computers.
 It gave us energy from oil and coal.
 Even Karl Marx lavishly celebrated the achievements of capitalism.

 But many of the benefits we enjoy came from individuals not employed by capitalist free enterprise.
 Most inventions were created by individuals working in their own garage, for instance.
 Most of our food, at least in the good old days, came from family farms.
-Most professionals such as doctors and counselors work for themselves, not free enterprises.
+Most professionals such as doctors and counselors work for themselves, not "free enterprise" corporations and industries.
 Many benefits come from non-profit organizations.

 What has government done that helps the people?